Sweng-Group-4/sweng-group-4/README.md

 ### Upload Images

 Using the side nav bar, you can head to the upload page.
-Select a photo from your local device, add a user caption describing the photo, and then press upload.
+Select a photo from your local device, add a user author tag, and then press upload.
 You can then search for your uploaded photo using the search page.

 ### Translation